JuliaGraphics/Luxor.jl/docs/src/index.md

 fillpreserve
 ```

-`gsave()` and `grestore()` should always be balanced in pairs. `gsave()` saves a copy of the current graphics settings (current axis rotation, position, scale, line and text settings, and so on).
-When the next `grestore()` is called, all changes you've made to the graphics settings will be discarded, and they'll return to how they were when you used `gsave()`.
+`gsave()` saves a copy of the current graphics settings (current axis rotation, position, scale, line and text settings, and so on).
+When the next `grestore()` is called, all changes you've made to the graphics settings will be discarded, and they'll return to how they were when you used `gsave()`. `gsave()` and `grestore()` should always be balanced in pairs.

 ```@docs
 gsave
 grestore
 ```

-## Polygons and such
+## Polygons and shapes

 ### Regular polygons ("ngons")

-You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with `ngon()` and `ngonv()`. `ngon()` uses the shapes: if you just want the raw points, use `ngonv`, which returns an array of points instead:
+You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with `ngon()` and `ngonv()`. `ngon()` makes the shapes: if you just want the raw points, use `ngonv`, which returns an array of points instead:

 ![n-gons](examples/n-gon.png)